A vibrant and inspiring Destination Singapore that we are proud of.

 Destination Website: www.visitsingapore.com

 STB has an extensive network of offices spanning the globe.
-Currently, there are 20 Regional Offices and four Marketing Representatives spread over seven regions.
+Currently, there are 20 Regional Offices and five Marketing Representatives spread over seven regions.

 STB Regional Offices undertake the entire spectrum of tourism functions, from tourism marketing to investment promotion.
 They work together with in-market industry partners to promote Singapore to overseas consumers, facilitate tourism companies in investment plans and business alliances, monitor competitive activities and support the development of bi- or multi-lateral agreements.